 I grew up in the ’80s, back when the OPM (Original Pilipino Music) movement was in its infancy and Pinoy Pride was all the rage.
-Imported apples and oranges were “special” occasional treats because tropical fruits like lanzones, makopa (wax apple), and duhat (black palm) were inexpensive, more accessibe options – in fact, they grew in our backyard.
+Apples, grapes, and oranges were “special” treats because tropical fruits like lanzones, makopa (wax apple), and duhat (black palm) were inexpensive accessibe options – in fact, they grew in our backyard.
 Newcomers at the time, McDo and KFC were not as ubiquitous as local franchises Tropical Hut Hamburger and Max Fried Chicken.
-There was no internet yet so playing piko or patintero outdoors or having picnics at Parks & Wildlife was the equivalent of social media for my generation.
+There was no internet so playing piko or patintero or having picnics at Parks & Wildlife was the equivalent of social media for my generation.
 My dad & mom grew up in the provinces of Pangasinan & Pampanga respectively so road trips on traffic-free highways and meriendas consisting of native delicacies were a regular thing.

 The Formal Bio